-The UAB Division of Otolaryngology-Head and Neck Surgery offers specialized care for the evaluation and treatment of patients with snoring and obstructive sleep apnea.
+The UAB Department of Otolaryngology offers specialized care for the evaluation and treatment of patients with snoring and obstructive sleep apnea.
 Our goal is to provide exceptional, comprehensive, and state-of-the-art treatment that is tailored to the individual needs of each patient with sleep-disordered breathing.

 Snoring and obstructive sleep apnea (OSA) are the most common manifestations of sleep-disordered breathing.
 Individuals with disruptive snoring, witnessed episodes of cessation of breathing, excessive daytime sleepiness, or other signs and symptoms of sleep disordered breathing should undergo a formal sleep study to confirm the diagnosis.
 Additionally, it allows the fitting and titration of positive pressure therapy (i.e., CPAP) if indicated.
 Currently, positive pressure therapy is the most effective and consistent treatment for obstructive sleep apnea in patients who can and will use this modality.
 This evaluation and the subsequent relationship with the sleep medicine physician is crucial to successful management of OSA.